LiberlandHacker/OSSP-CS/Term-04/dl/firstCar/checklists/start-up.md

 * [ ] Check your visual field.
 Make sure mirrors and lines of sight are as you expect.
 If objects in the car block vision, move them.
 * [ ] Check for "missiles".
 Make sure loose objects are secured.
 * [ ] Start engine.
+* [ ] Check for warning lights.
+* [ ] Check fuel guage.
 * [ ] Check windows.
 If necessary, defrost and/or clean them.
+* [ ] Have a planned route of travel in mind.
+If you need to set up a navigational aid, do it now.
+* [ ] Adjust climate control, radio, electronic devices, and other optional systems.
 * [ ] Turn on low-beam headlights.
+* [ ] Take a moment to clear your mind and focus on driving before rolling out.
 * [ ] Do a quick survey of your surroundings and intended path of travel.
 * [ ] Carefully drive to your desired destination.